-The Glass Builder
+Ann Morhauser, The Glass Builder

-By PEGGY TOWNSEND
+Written by PEGGY TOWNSEND

 One afternoon in 1981, when Ann Morhauser was just 24 years old, she watched a 4,500-pound carton of glass sheets dangle from a crane outside her tiny Santa Cruz studio.
-“Holy shit, what have I done?” she thought as the queen-bed-sized package, more than twice as heavy as she’d expected, descended from the sky.
+Holy shit, what have I done? she remembers thinking, as the queen-bed-sized package, more than twice as heavy as she’d expected, descended from the sky.
 The carton cracked through the wooden deck in front of her shop, sending her landlord running across the parking lot, his arms flapping as if his anger might launch him, birdlike, into the air.

-Morhauser remembers with a kind of terrible clarity the day she walked into a local bank to talk about her $3,000 credit card balance, and watched as a stern woman in a business suit “took out the biggest pair of shears I’ve ever seen and cut the card into little pieces.”
+Morhauser remembers with a kind of terrible clarity the day she walked into a local bank to talk about her $3,000 credit card balance, and then watched as a stern woman in a business suit “took out the biggest pair of shears I’ve ever seen and cut the card into little pieces.”

 Instead of panicking, Morhauser apologized to her landlord, and covered the check by borrowing cash from her soon-to-be husband, who could not afford the bill either.
 To those who know her, these were classic Morhauser moves: unafraid, adaptable, daring—even to the point of disaster, which Morhauser somehow turns into victory.
-“Certainly, persistence and flexibility are a requirement of this business,” says Morhauser, with her trademark smile: half serious, half impish.
+“Certainly, persistence and flexibility are a requirement of this business,” says Morhauser, with her trademark smile: half-serious, half-impish.
 “It especially helps when you don’t know what the hell you’re doing.”

 Any trajectory like that begs two questions: How did she pull it off?
 And are there any models or lessons in her journey that could help other artisans make a living in today’s highly industrialized, global marketplace?

 Upon graduation, Morhauser bought a used kiln for $200 and was soon turning out a line of dramatic, “Memphis-style” plates—angular shapes in bright, starkly contrasting colors, a style popularized in the 1980s by an avant-garde Italian architecture and design company called The Memphis Group.
 After selling the plates at craft fairs and museum shops, Morhauser quickly found they didn’t pay the bills.
-She remembers with a kind of terrible clarity the day, in 1981, when she walked into a local bank to talk about her $3,000 credit card balance and watched as a stern woman in a business suit “took out the biggest pair of shears I’ve ever seen and cut the card into little pieces.”
+She remembers with a kind of terrible clarity the day, in 1981, when she walked into a local bank to talk about her $3,000 credit card balance, and then watched as a stern woman in a business suit “took out the biggest pair of shears I’ve ever seen and cut the card into little pieces.”

-Two years later, Morhauser was earning $5 an hour working at a tiny glass gallery near the beach in Capitola, Calif., and wondering how she and her husband were going to make their mortgage payment.
+Two years later, Morhauser was earning $5 an hour working at a tiny glass gallery near the beach in Capitola, CA, and wondering how she and her husband were going to make their mortgage payment.
 While flipping through the Sunday paper one morning, she noticed a photo of a simple white plate edged in gold, and something clicked.
 Days later, she stopped by a local glass company, scavenged all of its scratched window glass, found a terracotta saucer, and fired up her kiln.

 In concept, there was nothing new about making fine glassware rimmed in precious metals like silver.
 At the time however, these designs could only be achieved with a two-step firing process, which caused the glittering metal to eventually wear off.
 Not only did this approach cause obvious problems, it also struck Morhauser as a waste of time.
 “I was lazy,” she says.
 “It seemed stupid to do it twice.”